yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-intermediate/index.md

 ## Conditionals

 Every programming language has conditionals.
-If you've worked in Python or Java you've probably seen something similar to what we'll be working on today!
+If you've worked in Python or Java, you've probably seen something similar to what we'll be working on today!

-Conditionals let us instruct our program to do something **if** a certain condition is met.
+Conditionals let us instruct our program to do something **if** a specific condition is met.
 In one web application, there are hundreds if not thousands of conditionals written into the code.
 Without conditions, web applications would not be able to do much customization for each user.

 ## Comparison Operators